 This leaves us with two parameters to calibrate: the bargaining power γ , and the scale parameter in the hiring costs function e.
-These two parameters are calibrated to match: i) a ratio of marginal hiring costs to the average product of labor, $\frac{g_H}{f-g}$, equal to 0.20 reflecting estimates by Yashiv (2016); ii) An unemployment rate of 10.6%.
-This value is the average of the time series for expanded unemployment rates (U-6) produced by the BLS, and is consistent with our measure of the separation rate.
-This unemployment rate includes the officially unemployed, as well as other searching workers, or those available for work, beyond the latter pool.
-We also note that the calibration implies a ratio of the opportunity cost of work to the marginal revenue product of labor of 0.72, which turns out to be close to the value of 0.745 advocated by Costain and Reiter (2008).
+These two parameters are calibrated to match: (i) a ratio of marginal hiring costs to the average product of labor, $\frac{g_H}{\int -g_N}$, equal to 0.20 reflecting estimates by Yashiv (2016); (ii) an unemployment rate of 11.1%.
+The unemployment rate in our model includes the officially unemployed, as well as workers out of the labor force but available for work, beyond the latter pool.
+We rely on Cairó, Fujita, and Morales-Jiménez (2022), who use the Current Population Survey (CPS) matched records between 1976Q1 and 2016Q4 to compute transition rates between the states of employment (E), unemployment (U), and out of the labor force (N).
+They subsequently use these rates within a model of labor market dynamics and report the ensuing steady state values.
+From their Table 3 and its discussion, we deduce the relevant rate, namely available workers without a job as a fraction of an expanded pool of the Labor Force.
+This rate is 11.1%.17 We also note that the calibration implies a ratio of the opportunity cost of work to the marginal revenue product of labor of 0.70, which turns out to be close to the value of 0.745 advocated by Costain and Reiter (2008).

 Following our discussions in Sections 2 and 3, hiring costs are to be interpreted in terms of training costs as well as all other sources of forgone output associated with hiring.
 This calibration of hiring costs is intentionally conservative in the sense that the costs are at the lower bound of the spectrum of estimates reported in the literature.
-Thus, our calibration engenders the following moderate costs: in terms of total costs, $\frac{g}{f-g}$, we get 1.3% of output; in terms of average costs, we get that they are 17% of quarterly wages ($\frac{\frac{g}{h}\Psi}{\frac{h}{p}} \simeq 2$ weeks of wages) while Silva and Toledo (2009) show that training costs in the U.S. are equivalent to 55% of quarterly wages.14
+Thus, our calibration engenders the following moderate costs: in terms of total costs, $\frac{g}{f-g}$, we get 1.3% of output; in terms of average costs, we get that they are 17% of quarterly wages $(\frac{g}{H}\frac{\Psi}{W}) \simeq 2$ weeks of wages) while Silva and Toledo (2009) show that training costs in the U.S. are equivalent to 55% of quarterly wages.
+18,19